apache/beam/contributor-docs/code-change-guide.md

 ## Run a unit test

-**Note** Although the tests can be triggered via a Gradle command (as what CI does), it setups a fresh virtualenv and installs deependencies before each run, which takes minutes, so it is useful to have a persistent virtualenv ready (See the previous Section).
+**Note** Although the tests can be triggered with a Gradle command (as what CI does), that method sets up a fresh `virtualenv` and installs dependencies before each run, which takes minutes.
+Therefore, it's useful to have a persistent `virtualenv`.

-Unit tests have filename `**_test.py`; integration tests have filename `**_it_test.py`.
+Unit tests have the filename `**_test.py`.
+Integration tests have the filename `**_it_test.py`.

-* Running all tests in a file
+* To run all tests in a file, use the following command:

 ```shell
 pytest -v  apache_beam/io/textio_test.py
 ```

-* Running all tests in a class
+* To run all tests in a class, use the following command:

 ```shell
 pytest -v  apache_beam/io/textio_test.py::TextSourceTest
 ```

-* Run a specific test
+* To run a specific test, use the following command:
 ```shell
 pytest -v  apache_beam/io/textio_test.py::TextSourceTest::test_progress
 ```

 ## Run an integration test

-* On Direct Runner:
+To run an integration test on the Direct Runner, use the following command:

 ```shell
 python -m pytest -o log_cli=True -o log_level=Info \